- Before you go: Let someone know where

 Creek water, no matter how clean it may appear, is

-often contaminated by human or animal fecal matter washed down from surrounding
+often contaminated by human or animal fecal matter washed down from

-yourself of the infection.
+rid yourself of the infection.

 Always bring along sufficient

 drinking water for the trail.
-If you run out, surface water or melted snow can
+If you run out, surface water or melted snow

-be made safe by boiling for at least three minutes, using an iodine-based
+can be made safe by boiling for at least three minutes, using an iodine-based

 purifier or a Giardia-rated water filter.